 Size and capacity

-The hand coffee grinders vary in size.
-This may not be important if the grinder stays on the kitchen bench.
-But if you plan to travel with your grinder, it is an important consideration.
+Hand mill coffee grinders vary in size.
+This may not be important if it stays on the kitchen bench.
+But if you are looking for a portable hand grinder, size is an important consideration.

-The capacity of the hand grinders also varies.
+Hand operated coffee grinder capacity also varies.
 If you regularly make coffee for more than 1 or 2 people, pay attention to the capacity of the chamber.

 Quality of materials